Fantasy0943/AIGC-detect/README.md

 ### Prepare data
 Download the DGM<sup>4</sup> dataset through this link: [DGM4](https://huggingface.co/datasets/rshaojimmy/DGM4)

-Download the pre-trained bert-base-uncased through this link: [bert-base-uncased](https://modelscope.cn/models/AI-ModelScope/bert-base-uncased/files)
+Download the pre-trained bert-base-uncased through this link: [Bert-base-uncased](https://modelscope.cn/models/AI-ModelScope/bert-base-uncased/files)

 Then download the pre-trained model through this link: [ALBEF_4M.pth](https://storage.googleapis.com/sfr-pcl-data-research/ALBEF/ALBEF_4M.pth) (refer to [ALBEF](https://github.com/salesforce/ALBEF))

-You can Download the best-trained HAMMER results through this link: [HAMMER](https://pan.baidu.com/s/1xf3Nl_xifYMNAr-QOEnWxg提取码：ozjo)
+You can download the best HAMMER-PLUS model through this link: [HAMMER](https://pan.baidu.com/s/1xf3Nl_xifYMNAr-QOEnWxg提取码：ozjo)

-Put the dataset into a `MultiModalDeepFakemain/code/datasets` folder at the same root of `./code`, put the `results` and `pre-trained bert-base-uncased`  into `MultiModalDeepFakemain/code`. and put the `ALBEF_4M.pth` checkpoint into `MultiModalDeepFakemain/code/`.
+Put the dataset into a `MultiModalDeepFakemain` folder at the same root of `./code`, put the `results` and `pre-trained bert-base-uncased`  into `MultiModalDeepFakemain/code`. and put the `ALBEF_4M.pth` checkpoint into `MultiModalDeepFakemain/code/`.
 After unzip all sub files, the structure of the code and the dataset should be as follows:

 ```
-./
+MultiModalDeepFakemain
 ├── code
 │  ├── configs
 │  │